-As the popularity of the CapCut video editing tool continues to soar, with over 200 million monthly active users in the US alone, threat actors (TAs) have seized the opportunity to exploit video editors with CapCut phishing websites.
+As the popularity of the CapCut video editing tool continues to soar, with features such as background removal with over 200 million monthly active users in the US alone, threat actors (TAs) have seized the opportunity to exploit video editors with CapCut phishing websites.

 Cyble Research and Intelligence Labs (CRIL) recently discovered a series of phishing websites impersonating CapCut, tricking unsuspecting victims into installing malware such as Stealers and BatLoader.